johnofleek/PiloT/autoPilot/README.md

  firmware reported is older - then update the modem firmware by connecting the Pilot USB port to a Windows PC using a one click .exe installer from [here](https://source.sierrawireless.com/)
+  1. If your RPi variant doesn't appear [here](test_configurationRecords.md) I haven't tested it
+  1. If your Raspian variant doesn't appear [here](test_configurationRecords.md) I haven't tested it
 1. Configure the Pilot modem as required (based on firmware identified above)
   1. [some configuration examples are here](test_configurationRecords.md)
 1. Reboot the RPi